bormaxi8080/osint-timeline/DRAFT.md

 Secret Files Exposed: How to Find Hidden Documents on the Web.
 A short Guide by Nina Maelainine on how to search for sensitive files using Google and analyse their metadata: https://medium.com/@ninamaelainine/curiosity-got-you-heres-how-to-find-hidden-docs-online-0a7d0f1e8397

+Dork King.
+Enter your target domain and get quick links to find pages with SQL Errors, backup files, backdoors, open redirects, log files and more: https://dorkking.blindf.com

 ----

 **New from GitHub Community:**